 In my opinion, what it does show is just how addicted to speed and connectivity we have become.
 When I mentioned to the friend that I did not have my phone she said ‘Well I Facebooked you too’.
 How many different ways should there be to contact someone?

 And to be honest, if I didn’t text or call back shouldn’t that say just how lacklustre I am in attending their invitation?

 I am not sure if they were more upset that I did not attend or it took me a day to message them back?

-In final conclusion I Think what the 3 days has brought is clarity and knowledge to not only how mobile phone addiction may affect us but also a sense of understanding of my own behaviour.
+In final conclusion, I think what the 3 days have brought is clarity and knowledge to not only how mobile phone addiction may affect us but also a sense of understanding of my own behaviour.